NIFTY 50: Derivatives

+NSE allows international traders to trade on the NIFTY 50 by GIFT NIFTY.
+The same index had previously operated under the name SGX Nifty, and was traded on the Singapore Exchange.
+It was rebranded to GIFT Nifty on 3 July 2023; trading was then moved to the NSE International Exchange (NSEIX), situated in GIFT City, Gandhinagar.
+The CEO of NSEIX called it a watershed moment since it was the first time India got back an international contract which had previously been exported.

 NIFTY Next 50

 NIFTY Next 50, also called NIFTY Junior, is an index of 50 companies whose free float market capitalisation comes after that of the companies in NIFTY 50.
 NIFTY Next 50 constituents are thus potential candidates for future inclusion in NIFTY 50.